gravitational/teleport/rfd/0167-auto-updates-change-proposal.md

 Issue: However, there are still a number of Teleport agents using the deprecated version of the Teleport updater.
 Until all Teleport updaters are updated, Teleport Cloud needs to continue to maintain the global version channel.
 The global version has to stay at the minimum version of all tenants using the deprecated version of the Teleport updater.

 ### Packages
-The initial design assumed that Teleport Cloud will only publish vX.X.X to the stable/cloud channel package repository when version vX.X.X is compatible with the control plane of all Teleport Cloud users.
-So it was communicated that it should always be safe to pull the latest version of teleport-ent from the stable/cloud package repository.
+The initial design assumed that Teleport Cloud would be able to get all tenants enrolled in automatic updates and updated to the latest version of Teleport.
+This would allow Teleport Cloud to publish vX.X.X to the stable/cloud channel package repository when version v.X.X.X is compatible with the control plane of all Teleport Cloud users.
+With this assumption, it was communicated that it should always be safe to pull the latest version of teleport-ent from the stable/cloud package repository.

-Issue: The stable/cloud package repository cannot support the needs of Teleport Cloud.
-It is expected that users should be able to update/install the latest available version of the teleport-ent package and maintain version compatibility with the Teleport control plane.
-Since Teleport Cloud supports tenants on multiple major versions, it is not possible for the stable/cloud channel to meet this requirement for all tenants.
+This did not end up being the case.
+Teleport Cloud was unable to get all tenants enrolled in automatic updates and updated to the latest version of Teleport.
+It has become clear that Teleport Cloud will need to support tenants on multiple major versions for an extended period of time.

+Because this assumption ended up being false, it is not the case that the latest version of Teleport from the stable/cloud package repository is compatible with all Teleport Cloud tenants, and it is not safe for all Teleport Cloud users to pull the latest version of teleport-ent from the stable/cloud package repository.
+These limitations have caused a number of issues for Teleport Cloud users.

+Issue: Some users will attempt to install the latest available teleport-ent package from the stable/cloud repository.
+This results in a failed installation if the Teleport client is incompatible with the Teleport control plane.

+Issue: Some users will attempt to manually update the teleport-ent package to the latest available version in the stable/cloud repository.
+This results in a failed update if the Teleport client is incompatible with the Teleport control plane.

 ### Helm Charts
 The teleport/teleport-kube-agent Helm release manages the deployment of both the teleport-agent and the teleport-agent-updater.

-Issue: The teleport-agent-updater updates the image of the teleport-agent resource.
-This results in the version of the teleport-agent diverging from the version specified in the Helm chart.
-If the Helm chart is redeployed, the teleport-agent will revert back to the original specified value.
+This may be an issue for some users become the teleport-agent-updater updates the image of the teleport-agent.
+This results in the version of the teleport-agent diverging from the version specific in the Helm chart.

-There are a number of users unable to enroll in automatic updates because it is incompatible with their ArgoCD deployments.
+Issue: There are a number of users unable to enroll in automatic updates because it is incompatible with their ArgoCD deployments.
 ArgoCD generates the template from the Helm chart and manages the resources itself.
 It monitors the teleport-agent resource and when it detects that the resource has diverged from the initial spec, it will reconcile the resource.

 ### Test Coverage
 Because it was assumed that the Teleport updater would be stable, the Teleport updater logic is written in bash and it lacks sufficient testing.
 There is some automated testing.
 There are unit tests in place to verify the functionality of the Teleport updater, and there are tests to verify that the Teleport updater can be installed from the stable/cloud repository.